-On June 4, 2009, Indonesia announced Livestock and Animal Health Law 18/2009 (amending Law No.

-41/2014), requiring foreign companies that export animal derived products, including dairy products and eggs to Indonesia, to prelist their establishments with MOA.
+On June 4, 2009, Indonesia published Law Number18/2009 regarding Animal Husbandry and Animal Health which has been amended by Law Number 41/2014.
+It requires foreign companies that export products of animal origin, including dairy products and eggs, to Indonesia to prelist their establishments with MOA.
 In order to be prelisted, MOA's DG for Livestock and Animal Health Service (DGLAHS) requires dairy establishments wishing to export dairy products to Indonesia to complete a questionnaire and undergo a desk audit.
-Once the desk audit has been successfully completed, importers can apply for an import permit.
+Once the desk audit is successfully completed and the establishment is listed as approved (by a Ministerial Decree), importers can apply for an import permit.
 It is important that the importer verify the eligibility of their supplier's establishments.

-As of November 2017, there are 98 U.S. dairy establishments approved by the MOA for export to Indonesia.
+As of December 2018, there are 98 U.S. dairy establishments approved by the MOA for export to Indonesia.
 Dairy establishments wishing to export to Indonesia should work with an importer to apply for establishment approval with Post assistance.